 So, first of all, it seems very clear to me that management at every farm is different.
 We all feed different amounts of different foods, breed at different times, wean at different times, ect., always different.
 I will just give you a little insight on the way I do things here so that if you are new to the goat world you have a little direction until you find your own path that works best for you.

-I breed about hald of my goats each year and milk some of them through instead of breeding them.
+I breed most of my goats each year and milk some of them through instead of breeding them.
 I dry up the ones getting bred when I wean the babies.
 Then I dry up the ones I milked through when the babies start being separated in the spring.
 I know everyone feels different about when goats should be bred for the first time.
 But after speaking with a long time dairy goat owner that has been to the west and seen many more farms than my self, along with books and articles, I decided that I will breed my doelings the first year.
 Preferably when they are 8 months and 70 pounds or more.
 I have done this and I pray for twins for that first timer because the single baby will likely be bigger and will be harder to push out.
 I do not feed to much extra to keep the babies from growing to much and getting too big, feed management can be a little tricky indeed.
 I make sure I can be there to help that first timer as well.
 I am actually sure to be there for all births, but if I had to pick any to make your priority it would be first fresheners, especially one year olds.
 It is hard to keep a dairy goat until two to freshen without them getting overweight.
 We do like to show our goats in a few local shows, but the reason we have goats is for the milk, so it would make no since to me to hold them dry until two years old.
-I will breed a buck starting at 5 months old, but very limited, and would use one at least 7 or 8 months if I had one around instead.
-I will not turn a young buck like this loose with lots of does and expect them all to get bred.
+I will not turn a young buck loose with lots of does and expect them all to get bred.
 I would only breed him to one doe per day preferably.
 Two at the most if I had no other option.
 I like to take a doe to a buck and let them breed once, then take her back a couple hours later, then repeat the next day if she is still in heat.
 Three times in one day is the most I do for one doe.
 I do not leave them together so that the buck does not get wore down chasing her.
 Because lots of does will cycle close together and you are bound to need that same buck to service a few other does all in the same week.
 Feed him good during this time of breeding and start to up his food a little a couple weeks before you plan to breed.
 Rut takes a lot out of a buck, take good care to give them proper nutrition and shelter.

 Milking and Feeding Time: